demisto/content-docs/docs/partners/certification.md

 While we encourage certified Packs, Certification requires several additional tasks and thus may not be applicable to all Partners:

-1. Forward compatibility testing — partners must ensure full Pack compatibility with future versions of Cortex XSOAR via a self-certify process.
+1. Fully functionality testing — partners must ensure full Pack compatibility with future versions of Cortex XSOAR via a self-certify process.
 This process shall occur with all major and minor release of Cortex XSOAR (3-4/yr)

 1. Documentation — full documentation for the entire pack reviewed by Palo Alto Networks.